-If you are a postgraduate student, you can also use our Graduate Commons to study and socialise with other postgraduates.
+If you are a postgraduate student, you can also use our Graduate Commons in 10 West to study and socialise with other postgraduates.

 You get access to facilities that support your learning, including laboratories and specialist equipment, depending on your course.
 This gives you a great opportunity to put theory into practice and use some of the equipment external companies come to us for, such as the:

 - acoustics lab with sound-pressure level meters

 - artificial sky with light meters

 You can access most of our IT services with your username, which is found on your library card, or your University email address.
 Services include: